Autodesk/synthesis/docs/CODE_SIMULATION.md

 ./gradlew run --args="--src ../samples/FTCDozerArcadeDriveSample --opmode ExampleDozerArcadeDrive"
 ```

 In Fission, configure the brain as FTC and it should connect to the running OpModeRunner.
+Then, switch the robot's brain to FTC Brain, and proceed to wire the robot in the Simulation Panel.
+From there, both FTC autonomous and teleop can be started.